SUPERCROSS HISTORY: THE BIKE THAT TIME FORGOT

 So, for the record, KTM was first to used the Four-Stroke Exemption rule with Lance Smail.
 Yamaha was second with Doug Henry.
 It wasn’t until 2001 that Ryan Hughes raced the works Honda CRF450 and 2005 before Sebastien Tortelli raced the Suzuki RM-Z450.
 (Suzuki applied for their one-year prototype exemption prior to the 2005 RM-Z450 production models being available and the rule does not require the manufacturer to stop racing the exempted bike when the production model goes on sale).
 Kawasaki and Husqvarna have never used their exemptions.

 In the pursuit of historical accuracy, MXA tracked down the first-ever four-stroke exemption bike.
-It has been ensconce away for the last 20 years by it’s builder KTM’s Tom Moen.
+It has been ensconce away for the decades by it’s builder KTM’s Tom Moen.
 We broke it out into the open and sat down with Tom to talk about one of the sport’s most iconic pieces of moto machinery.

 “EVERY TIME WE PUSHED LANCE SMAIL’S WORKS FOUR-STROKE THROUGH TECH INSPECTION, JAPANESE ENGINEERS WOULD COME OUT OF THE WOODWORK TO SHOOT PHOTOS OF IT.”